opd-ai/webminer/THE_OPEN_SOURCE_SUSTAINABILITY_CRISIS.md

 • 💰 Sponsor on GitHub ($5/month)
 • ⚡ Enable mining while reading docs (free for you)
 • 🐛 Report bugs and test features
-• 📣 Share the project with others
 ```

-**Key insight:** Mining doesn't replace other contributions—it complements them.
-Some people donate money.
+Mining doesn't replace other contributions—it complements them.
+Some donate money.
 Some contribute code.
 Some enable mining. **All are valid ways to participate.**

 ---